-Simplify your Christmas baking with these 3-color Christmas wreath and tree cookies.
+Simplify your Christmas baking with these 3-color easy Christmas wreath and tree cookies.
 Simple Christmas wreath and tree cookies.

 As I’ve said a billion times before, I’m no stranger to complicated cookie decorating.
 I spent almost a decade working at a shop as a cookie decorator, and the customer requests got more and more crazy with each year.
 You can name any object and chances are I’ve put it on a cookie.
 Major appliances, major organs, people in yoga poses, people with their dogs in yoga poses… Seriously.
 I’ve made an icing version of everything that exists in the universe, including Mars, Jupiter and beyond.
 And so maybe that’s why every cookie I make now is so simple.
 Burn-out?
 Or it could be that making elaborate cookies means a lot of different icing colors, and it’s just easier to do in a commercial kitchen.
 Or it could be that I want anyone to be able to re-create any of the cookies I make here.
 And these simple Christmas wreath and tree cookies?
 Anyone can re-create them.

 These cookies are cute, small, delicious, and perfect for packaging and gift-giving.
 AND, to decorate, you only need three colors and one consistency of icing.
 No need to flood anything.
 No need for precision, either, you can decorate a bit haphazardly, and they will still look (and taste) great.

 VIEW THE VIDEO HERE for these easy Christmas cookies.
 Written instructions are below.

 - A simpler version of my melting snowman cookies.

 - Easy gingerbread swirl cookies.